Saurabhparshar/E-commerce-website/README.md

 ## An E-COMMERCE web application

-It's an ecommerce web application inspired by amazon.
+It's an ecommerce web application inspired by Amazon.

 ## Techonologies and tools used.
 React js, Node js , Express , MongoDB , Javascript .